gastonlucca/Gaston-Portfolio/README.md

 2. Business/Data Analysis + prioritization: How to solve the use case and how we prioritize the backlog
 3. Data Architecture: What is the data architecture I need to resolve this problem
 4. Definitions of KPIs, business rules, data quality rules, and Critical data elements
-5. Deploy data governance: to guarantee that the technical solution is in compliance with the company data strategy (Data quality, tools, data security)
+5. Deploy data governance: to guarantee that the technical solution complies with the company data strategy (Data quality, tools, data security)
 6. Development part: Coding (Scrum master methodology) + UAT + delivering the model
 7. Definition of the dashboard, regular reporting, and ad-hoc reporting